-Any student who believes that s/he is the victim of any of the above actions or has observed such actions by another student, staff member, or other person associated with the District, or by third parties should contact the District's Anti-Harassment Complaint Coordinator(s).
+Any student who believes they are the victim of any of the above actions or has observed such actions by another student, staff member, or other person associated with the District, or by third parties should contact the District's Anti-Harassment Complaint Coordinator, Dr. Shelly Dason.

-The Complaint Coordinators are available during regular school hours to discuss a student's concerns related to harassment and/or bullying/cyber-bullying, to assist a student who seeks support or advice when informing another individual about "unwelcome" conduct, or to intercede informally on behalf of the student.
+The Complaint Coordinator is available during regular school hours to discuss a student's concerns related to harassment and/or bullying/cyberbullying, assist a student who seeks support or advice when informing another individual about "unwelcome" conduct, or intercede informally on behalf of the student.

-The student may report his/her concerns to the Anti-Harassment Complaint Coordinators either by a written report, telephone, or personal visit.
-In reporting his/her concerns, the student should provide the name of the person(s) whom s/he believes to be responsible for the harassment and or bullying/cyber-bullying and the nature of the harassing and/or bullying/cyber-bullying incident(s).
-The Anti-Harassment Complaint Coordinators will promptly compile a written summary of each such report that will be forwarded to the Principal.
+The student may report their concerns to the Anti-Harassment Complaint Coordinator either by a written report, telephone, or personal visit.
+In reporting their concerns, the student should provide the name of the person(s) whom the student believes to be responsible for the harassment and/ or bullying/cyberbullying and the nature of the harassing and/or bullying/cyberbullying incident(s).
+The Anti-Harassment Complaint Coordinator will promptly compile a written summary of each such report that will be forwarded to the Principal.